 Participants of Foundation for Jewish Camp leadership programs now have the opportunity to expand on their experience.
 Connect with peers across North America.
 Move your camp’s Jewish mission forward.
 Be a part of a network of peers working together within and across camps.
 Get access to professional develop that amplifies the impact of your work.
 Lead the field in innovation.

-A project of the Foundation for Jewish Camp (FJC) and the AVI CHAI Foundation, the Collaborative Network activates alumni of FJC’s signature professional development programs, and their camps, in continued learning and increased impact to the field; launching new and enhanced Jewish educational initiatives.
+A project of the Foundation for Jewish Camp (FJC) and the AVI CHAI Foundation, the Collaborative Network activates camps in continued learning and increased impact to the field.
 The Collaborative Network engages members in sharing and learning across the field, virtually and in person, throughout the year.

 What would an action project look like?

 There are so many different opportunities for enhancing Jewish life and learning in our camp communities.
 Each action group will start by identifying a shared challenge or opportunity and will work on a collaborative solution to pilot in each of your camps during Summer 2020.
 Action projects might be introducing tools for a values based curriculum in your sports department, an initiative to bring Hebrew language and learning into the hands of your counselors, or the development of new tefillah/prayer resources.

 We’ll connect you with other camps/professionals tackling the same challenges

 Collaborative Work & Professional Development: January – June 2020